cwi-swat/testing-dsls-with-dsls/README.md

 - duplicate labels (warning)
 - cyclic data and control dependencies

 Different data types in QL map to different (default) GUI widgets.
-For instance, boolean would be represented as checkboxes, integers as numeric sliders, and strings as text fields.
+For instance, boolean would be represented as checkboxes, integers as text fields with numeric sliders, and strings as text fields.

 See the folder `examples/` for example QL programs.
 Opening a QL file will show links at the top for compiling, running, and testing QL programs.
 Running a questionnaire immediately opens a browser pane in VS Code.
 Compiling will result in an HTML file and Javascript file; opening them in a browser will again execute the questionnaire (albeit with a slightly different layout).

-If you have Python installed and a recent version of the Chrome Driver (in the PATH) you can randomly test a questionnaire by pressing the link "Run Testar".
+If you have Python installed and a recent version of the [Chrome Driver](https://googlechromelabs.github.io/chrome-for-testing/) (in the PATH) you can use mini implementation of the Testar tool to randomly test a questionnaire in Chrome by pressing the link "Run Testar".
 There's also a link to save the oracle (as Python code) that is used by TESTAR.

 ## TestQL: a DSL for testing DSLs